 The next big question is: Do we need a lesson plan template?

 I think the answer is: Why not?
 It means “yes” and here are the reasons:

 - Some teachers need to write a detailed lesson plan to get the most out of the lesson study.
-Writing such a plan is a difficult work.
+Writing such a plan is a difficult job.
 In this case, using a lesson plan template saves time and effort especially when it covers all guidelines of the lesson.

-- A lesson plan template – provided it is good – includes the main things that must be included in the lesson. it means getting a comprehensive lesson plan that enhance teacher mental preparation.
+- A lesson plan template – provided it is good – includes the main things that must be included in the lesson. it means getting a comprehensive lesson plan that enhances teacher mental preparation.